“So, where do you commute from?”

 Value For Money: 4/5

-As ridiculous as this little tale may be, it summarises just how elaborate Behest’s decor is.
-The whole restaurant is embellished with a dash of traditional intricacy and a touch of utter madness, and it’s all a little bit over the top.
-I have no doubt that if Behesht were a teenage boy, he’d be the kind of teenage boy who gets a haircut every week, shoves his head into a bucket of hair gel every morning and generally just tries way too hard to impress everyone.
+The decor is certainly elaborate, if not a little bit mad and completely over the top.
 Whilst excessive decoration is by no means a bad thing, the styling and set-up could certainly have been toned down a little, and the restaurant would have remained just as attractive.
-That said, a certain amount of respect must be given for the amount of effort and capital that the management have invested.
+Respect must be given however, for the amount of effort and capital that the management have invested.

 Behesht is otherwise a rather large restaurant with four equally extravagant dining areas at hand, making it well-suited for group-outings and special occasions.
 The restaurant can be found 10 – 15 minutes away from Kensal Green station, and parking may be available on nearby residential roads.

 Putting the confusing acoustics and the small risk of dehydration aside, Behesht offers a considerably enjoyable dining experience.
 In keeping with the hallmarks of a successful, traditional Persian restaurant, they offer an uncomplicated, no-nonsense menu, and execute it with a level of excellence that thoroughly satisfies the palate.
 Throw in a unique setting that is probably too exuberant for its own good, and it’s easy to see how Behesht have earned the distinguished reputation that continues to precede them.